Laurentian University Profile

 Laurentian’s admission requirements are divided into different types of learners that include secondary school and mature students.
 Each type has different requirements and admission policies.
 Select the category that describes you best and then find the admission requirements specific to your category.

-During the academic year, university recruiters travel throughout Ontario to visit Aboriginal learners in many secondary schools and community organizations.
-These recruiters are part of the Aboriginal Postsecondary Information Program (APSIP), a collection of Aboriginal recruiters from Ontario and Quebec colleges and universities.
-They’ll have the most up-to-date information about applying to your university as an Aboriginal learner.
+During the academic year, university recruiters travel throughout Ontario to visit Indigenous learners in many secondary schools and community organizations.
+These recruiters are part of the Indigenous Postsecondary Information Program (APSIP), a collection of Indigenous recruiters from Ontario and Quebec colleges and universities.
+They’ll have the most up-to-date information about applying to your university as an Indigenous learner.
 The APSIP website includes information on events, resources for students, and contact information for the recruiters.

 Alternative Admissions and Transition Programs